Banned from NO: Remix

 The official remix with Nicki Minaj and was released on June 11, 2025 as a bonus track from Tha Carter VI.
 Prior to its release, Lil Wayne was rumored to have a collaboration with Minaj on Tha Carter VI and fans were initially disappointed when Minaj did not appear on the album.
-On the remix, Nicki Minaj references NBA teams Indiana Pacers, New York Knicks and Los Angeles Lakers in double entendres, as well as the 2025 NBA Finals, before performing her verse.
+On the remix, Nicki Minaj references NBA teams Indiana Pacers, New York Knicks, and Los Angeles Lakers in double entendres, as well as the 2025 NBA Finals, before performing her verse.
 Minaj references her recent cover on Vogue and shouts out to her hometown of Jamaica, Queens, in addition to taking shots at NFL player-turned-podcast host Shannon Sharpe, followed by a reference to Lil Wayne's line "The 'F' is for 'phenomenal'" on his song "Yes".
 Minaj ends her verse with a diss toward Jay-Z and the NFL, criticizing them for not choosing Lil Wayne to perform at the Super Bowl LIX halftime show.

 After the release of the remix, Nicki Minaj wrote on X that her line about Shannon Sharpe was a response to him replying "Nicki who?" when told that Minaj was interested in appearing on his podcast.
-She also revealed she almost dissed his co-host Ochocinco on the podcast Nightcap in the song.
+She also revealed she almost dissed Sharpe's co-host Ochocinco on the podcast Nightcap in the song.
 Sharpe subsequently apologized to Nicki on Nightcap.